onaio/js-tools/packages/cbv/README.md

 ## SingleObject

-`SingleObject` is a class based view that works with components that expect to receive an array of objects from the Redux store.
+`SingleObject` is a class based view that works with components that expect to receive a single of objects from the Redux store.

 ### How does it work?